 The University of Montana Western, a public university, is a part of the Montana University System for state institutions.
 The school is the only public university in the nation to offer Experience One, a program where students take one class at a time, each lasting one month.This type of structure creates a more intentional learning environment for students to be truly immersed in their subject.
 More than 1,500 students currently attend UMW, with the most popular majors including business and commerce, elementary education, teacher education, secondary education and early childhood education.

-Montana State University is a publicly funded institution offering associate, bachelor’s and master’s degrees from its colleges of arts and sciences, business, allied health, education and City College.
+Montana State University, located in Billings, is a publicly funded institution offering associate, bachelor’s and master’s degrees from its colleges of arts and sciences, business, allied health, education and City College.
 More than 5,000 students are currently enrolled in both on-campus offerings and 23 degree programs offered fully online.
 In the most recent academic year, top majors included business and commerce, elementary education, liberal studies, mass communications and psychology.
 Given the urban setting, 82% of students choose to live off campus in Billings.

 Who might find these schools to be a good option, and why?